List of Dragon Quest: The Adventure of Dai characters: Matoriv

+Baran

-The commander of the Super Dragon Brigade and Dai's biological father, Baran is a fierce fighter with strong morals.
+The commander of the Super Dragon Brigade and Dai's biological father, Baran (バラン) is a fierce fighter with strong morals.
 He is the true Dragon Knight of the era and in his youth he defeated Velther.
 After the fight he was mortally wounded and would have died if not for the help of Soara, the princess of Alkeed who nursed him back to health.
 The two fell in love, but when her father the king discovered that Baran was not human he was thrown out of the castle (after being accused of being a follower of a demon) only to be followed by Soara, who announced to him that she was pregnant.
 Some months later, Baran and Soara lived happy and without concerns, taking care of baby Dai (whom they named Dino).
 When the king found the two, Baran voluntarily gave himself up to protect his wife and child.
 He was brought back to Alkeed and sentenced to death.
 When Baran was to be executed with fire spells, Soara jumped in the way to protect him and was fatally wounded.
 Soara's father claimed her to be a disgrace, and in a rage Baran destroyed the entire kingdom of Alkeed.
 He then desperately tried to search for his son but was unable to find Dai.
 Having lost his wife and his child by the hands of humans, whom he was tasked to protect, he decided that all humans should be exterminated.
 He was later reunited with Dai as enemies.
 Upon seeing Dai's dragon knight symbol, he realized that he is his son and wipes Dai's memories.
 He tried to persuade Dai to join him but Dai refused to believe he is Baran's son.
 Popp sacrifices himself to return Dai's memories during the second time they fight, but fails to scratch Baran with Kamikazee.
 Later, Baran joins with Dai to fight against Vearn but is killed when he shields Dai from the explosion of a Black Core Crystal when fighting Hadlar.
 Baran has a high mastery of his crest and can transform into a Ryuumajin, the ultimate form of a Dragon Knight, which is a combination of a demon, human, and dragon.
 In this form, he is unable to discern between friend and foe until everything is dead.
 He also has Giga Break (a powerful move utilizing the ultimate electricity spell, Kazap ("Gigadein" in Japan), and his legendary sword, the Demon Dragon Blade), Zap-type magic, and Draconic Aura.
 Baran's ultimate spell is Draura (Dragon Touki Cannon).
 This spell channels Draconic Aura into a cannon blast that can annihilate a whole country, and can only be used in his Ryuumajin form.